kyleFirethought/video-production/decredPoS/decredPoS_script.md

 Stakeholders prove their stake by purchasing tickets.
 In return, they get a chance to participate in the governance of the project by casting votes.
 The more tickets a stakeholder can buy the more votes they can cast.

 The *price* of a ticket is automatically adjusted by an algorithm at the end of each **ticket window** of 144 blocks; ( about 12 hours, given Decred's average **block time** of roughly 5 minutes.)
 This keeps the number of *live* tickets in the system as close as possible to the target 40,960 tickets.
-Since *each* block can contain up to 20 new tickets, there are 2,880 tickets up for grabs at the current price, per ticket window.

 A ticket's life *begins* when it is first mined into a block, and *ends* when it is drawn from the ticket pool.